-Functionality – decks with built-in bench seating, outdoor bars, outdoor kitchens with bbq areas, even fire-resistant areas designed for a fire-pit built into the deck are all options that families in Chicagoland enjoy.
+Decks with built-in bench seating, outdoor bars, outdoor kitchens with bbq areas, even fire-resistant areas designed for a fire-pit built into the deck are all options that families in Chicagoland enjoy.
 The same part of the yard that once required regular mowing/weeding/raking can be the home to your family’s new outdoor living area.

-Budget – building a new deck is an exterior remodeling project that will increase property value and has a high R.O.I. (return on investment).
+Building a new deck is an exterior remodeling project that will increase property value and has a high R.O.I. (return on investment).
 Your budget for a new outdoor area will ultimately guide your choice of material, the size and functionality of your deck.
 The decking material will the biggest price factor when installing a new deck and here are the 5 Decking Materials to choose from.

 This economical wooden decking is typically made from pine and is widely available.
 It is the most economical and least expensive out of decking materials with a lifespan in the average of 15 years but with proper maintenance can last decades.
 Proper maintenance can average in annual costs of $450.

-Plan to spend around $2 to $4 per square foot for pressure-treated wood such as Southern yellow pine and around $4 to $6 per square foot for high-end wood such as cedar and redwood. (material costs cited by epa.gov)
+Plan to spend around $2 to $4 per square foot for pressure-treated wood such as Southern yellow pine and around $4 to $6 per square foot for high-end wood such as cedar and redwood (material costs cited by epa.gov)

-Pressured Treated Wood is the most common decking choice, wood is natural, strong, easy to install and feels good under bare feet.
-But it also requires an annual cleaning and can rot, splinter, and warp.
+Pressured Treated Wood is the most common decking choice, wood is natural, strong, easy to install, and feels good under bare feet.
+But it also requires annual cleaning and can rot, splinter, and warp.
 Even though all wood naturally weathers to a gray color, it should be cleaned and re-stained every two to three years to keep it looking its best and aging gracefully.

 This material is designed to minimize fading and molding.
 It is the middle of the price range, comparable in costs to cedar and redwood and last about 25 years.
 There is no cost of maintenance for this material.

-Material and installation cost can range from $4 to $6 a square foot, with an average of $9 for Composite Decking. (material costs cited by epa.gov)
+Material and installation cost can range from $4 to $6 a square foot, with an average of $9 for Composite Decking (material costs cited by epa.gov)

 Composite deck boards are generally pressed with a pattern or a wood grain and come in a wide range of shades and colors.
 This decking is low maintenance (no need to weather-proof or paint) and slip resistant.
 Polyethylene plastic and wood fiber deck boards are made up of half wood fibers, like sawdust, and half recycled polyethylene plastic.